awesome-english/awesome-english/README.md

 - [Billie English](https://www.youtube.com/@BillieEnglish) - YouTube channel of the queen of pronunciation.

-## 🔸 Authentic videos

-Here you can see how English is spoken by real people and in context.
-I like both sources to check the context of use of a word or phrase in different authentic videos, movies, and series.

-- [Youglish](https://youglish.com) - an online app that provides real-time captions of videos shared on YouTube.

-- [Playphrase](https://www.playphrase.me/#/search) - a free-to-use Web app that lets you search for specific phrases, quotes, or dialogues extracted from movies.

 ## 🔸 Speaking

 - [Replica](https://my.replika.com/) - an AI friend.
 It was founded with the idea to create a personal AI that would help you express and witness yourself by offering a helpful conversation.
 You can create the AI person, choose the appearance, clothes, character like in the Sims and chat with him\her.
 This AI is rather smart, so it's really worth trying :)